Commissioning Polity Manual

 A Commissioned member who witnesses a marriage acts as a civil official as well as a minister of FCM and is responsible to conform to all the legal requirements for witnessing a marriage in that locality.
 Commissioning is the official authorization by FCM that the commissioned member is in good standing with FCM.

-Commissioned members are responsible for their own liability insurance and their own professional license(s).
+Commissioned members are responsible for their own liability insurance.